llegregam/NmrQuant/docs/inputs.rst

 .. note:: The number of protons for each area group should be given in the database file using
           the same nomenclature as in the data file, including the spaces and numbers.

+.. warning:: To calculate concentrations for a metabolite using multiple integration areas (as for phenylalanine in
+             the example above), make sure that the proton count for each area is referenced in the database.

 Calibration molecule input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To calculate concentrations, NMRQ needs to know if the calibration is internal or external.
-To know this, it searches in the data file for a column named "TSP" (for *Trimethylsilylpropanoic acid*, which is the routine molecule used for 1D H NMR calibration on the MetaToul platform).
-This column is added in manually by the user, and must have at least in it's first row the number 1 (if the calibration is internal) or 9.
-If the value is equal to 1, the TSP's concentration is not needed and the user does not need to input it in the notebook or the Command-Line Interface (CLI).
+To know this, it searches in the data file for a column named "Strd" (for *Standard*).
+This column is added in manually by the user, and must have at least in it's first row the number 1 (if the calibration is internal) or 9 (if the calibration is external).
+If the value is equal to 1, the Strd's concentration is not needed and the user does not need to input it in the notebook or the Command-Line Interface (CLI).
 On the contrary, if the value is equal to 9, the user will have to give the TSP concentration through the notebook or the CLI.

 The Database File